 Step-by-Step Instructions

-Transfer eggplant flesh to the pan with mushrooms, and mix to combine.
-(If needed, use a wooden spoon to break up pieces of eggplant.)
-Next, add 1 ¼ cups marinara sauce to the filling, and stir to combine.
+Step 4: Add Eggplant to Pan with mushrooms, and mix to combine.
+Next, add 1 1/4 cups marinara sauce to the filling, and stir to combine.

-Pour remaining ½ cup marinara sauce into the bottom of a 13x9 inch pan.
-Next, place the eggplant halves in the pan, and spoon the filling evenly into each.
-Spoon dollops of cottage cheese into stuffed eggplant, and scatter mozzarella overtop.
+Place the eggplant halves in the pan, and spoon the filling evenly into each.
+Spoon dollops of cottage cheese into eggplant, and scatter mozzarella overtop.

 This low carb eggplant lasagna is mighty delicious on its own, however also plays with other dishes.